cleverage/dashboard-a11y/README.md

 # Accessibility dashboard

-Launch the W3C and aXe tool on a list of URLs ontained in a JSON file.
+Launch the W3C and aXe tools on a list of URLs contained in a JSON file.

 What's aXe and W3C ?
 * aXe : automated tool that can find accessibility defects of Web documents.